div0ky/sanitize/README.md

 Sanitizes ZIP codes by ensuring they're exactly 5 digits.
 Returns `null` if the input doesn't contain exactly 5 digits after removing non-numeric characters.

+### format.phone(phone: string): string

+Formats a sanitized phone number into a human-readable format.
+Returns a string in the format '(XXX) XXX-XXXX'.

 ## License